MaverickCER/moreretain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Morerise started off as a Google Translate clone and still holds some resemblance in the translation user interface.
+MoreRetain started off as a Google Translate clone and still holds some resemblance in the translation user interface.
 As I learned more about how angular works I decided to merge it with another project and create an inexpensive alternative to Rosetta Stone.
 The app utilizes speech to text, text to speech, and google translate to allow the user to practice common phrases or even have a dialogue.